 Python is a general purpose programming language widely used in academia and industry for its ability to quickly automate a wide variety of tasks.

 Our beginner's workshop is aimed at researchers in the Parkville precinct with no coding experience.
 Material covered includes:

 - Lists and dictionaries

 - String manipulation

 We also regularly hold Python meetups!
 Keep an eye on @resplat to get a heads up when they're happening.

 All our events are FREE.
 To attend you must be from an AAF institution (this includes University of Melbourne and surrounding institutes).

-Duration: Around twelve hours for a workshop, or a few hours for a meetup.
+Duration: Around 8 hours for a workshop, or a few hours for a meetup.